snowplow/snowplowanalytics.com/_posts/2018-11-21-snowplow-bigquery-loader-0.1.0-released/index.md

 <h3 id="loader-architecture">3.2.
 Architecture</h3>

 Unlike existing Loaders, the BigQuery Loader's architecture is entirely real-time and designed for unbounded data streams.
 It does not use cloud/blob storage to stage the data, and it makes no assumptions about data volumes.
-As with the other components of Snowplow GCP pipeline, the Loader exclusively uses Cloud Pub/Sub topics in order to read enriched events, sink bad rows and handle all related tasks.
+As with the other components of Snowplow GCP pipeline, the Loader exclusively uses Cloud Pub/Sub topics in order to read enriched events, sink bad rows, and handle all related tasks.

 The Snowplow BigQuery Loader consists of two applications: